skedify/sdk-js/README.md

     // in addition to the regular properties on response, it will also additionally have
-    // a new `paging` property with the following props: response.paging.size // the amount of entities per page (=limit) response.paging.current // the current page you're on response.paging.total // the total amount of entities response.paging.pages // the amount of pages
+    // a new `paging` property with the following props: response.paging.size // the amount of entities per page (=limit) response.paging.currentPage // the current page you're on response.paging.totalResults // the total amount of entities response.paging.totalPages // the amount of pages
-    response.paging.hasNext() // check if there is a next page response.paging.hasPrevious() // check if there is a previous page
+    response.paging.hasNext // check if there is a next page response.paging.hasPrevious // check if there is a previous page

     // Not implemented yet:
     response.paging.next() // start loading the next page.
 This will return a new Promise wich will resolve in a new response